Why is it important?

-Many aircrafts use fuel distribution to optimize the center of gravity in cruise to reduce fuel burn.
+Many aircraft use fuel distribution to optimize the center of gravity in cruise to reduce fuel burn.
 This is achieved by keeping the CG towards the aft limits of the envelope by utilizing outboard wing, aft body, or horizontal stabilizer fuel tanks.
-It is the aircraft commander’s responsibility to ensure that the fuel load before takeoff is correctly distributed and reflected on the load/trim sheet and maintained within the prescribed limits for the remainder of the flight.
+It is the pilot’s responsibility to ensure that the fuel load before takeoff is correctly distributed and reflected on the load/trim sheet and maintained within the prescribed limits for the remainder of the flight.

 DEPARTURE CONTROL SYSTEM (DCS)

 Most Load and Trim Sheets used today in commercial air transport operations by multi-crew aircraft are produced by contracted Handling Agents who input flight-specific data into a proprietary DCS.
 There are several commercial DCS products available today.